The College Library Director Mentoring Program Board includes:

 - Beth Ann Zambella

 Sam Boss, 2015-16 cohort, is Head of Research Services at the UConn Library.
 He was previously director of Libraries at Northern Vermont University in Lyndonville and Johnson, Vermont.
-Prior to Northern Vermont University, he was the Outreach and Public Services Librarian at the Guangzhou Library in Guangzhou, Guangdong Province, China.
+He was previously the Outreach and Public Services Librarian at the Guangzhou Library in Guangzhou, Guangdong Province, China.
 His degrees are from Southern Illinois University Carbondale (BA), SUNY Brockport (MA), and the University of Wisconsin Madison (MA-LIS).

 Sam has remained involved with the CLDMP as the listserv administrator since completing the year of mentoring in 2016.
 Additionally, he and his mentor presented a poster on their experience at the ACRL-New England Chapter annual meeting in 2017.

 Charles Getchell, 1995-96 cohort, is College Librarian at Saint Anselm College in Manchester, NH, since 2013, has also taught (American history) as a part-time lecturer, and is Faculty/Staff Team Advisor to Baseball.
 Prior to Saint Anselm, he was Library Director at Quinnipiac College/University and previously at Wake Forest University, and the University of Kansas.
 His degrees are from Tulane (BA), Ole Miss (MA), and the University of Texas at Austin (MLS).

 Charles has held a variety of appointed and elected positions in state, regional, and national organizations.
 He has been paired with ten first year directors, has enjoyed several library construction opportunities, developing and teaching history courses online, and serving as a visiting team member on regional re-accreditation (NEASC) visits.